MicrosoftDocs/customer-insights/ci-docs/export-liveramp.md

    > [!TIP]
    > Sending more key identifier attributes to LiveRamp is likely to get you a higher match rate.

-1. Select the segments you want to export to LiveRamp.
+1. Select the segments you want to export.

 1. Select **Save**.